-“Don’t take allegations lightly,” Kostro said.
+“Don’t take allegations lightly,” says Deig.
 “Err on the side of the safety of the student and investigate every claim and report every allegation or suspicion of abuse.”

 Even the most careful institution can’t prevent every incident.
 For this reason, it’s imperative for schools to check their insurance coverage and partner with an insurer that knows the local legal and regulatory landscape and understands the unique exposures of schools and school districts.

 Because liability issues and exposures often intertwine with sexual misconduct, the right insurer should also provide guidance to legal resources and training services to ensure compliance.